Loading...

 Operator context

 This lab reflects a standard production workflow: assess the current state, apply targeted configuration changes, and verify the results.
-In a live environment, you would also validate the syntax and restart sshd, but the focus here is on safe and controlled text manipulation.
+In a live environment, you would also validate the syntax and restart sshd, but the focus here is safe and controlled text manipulation.

 Objective

-• View an SSH daemon configuration file with cat .
+• View an SSH daemon configuration file with cat.

 • Use anchored sed substitutions to change specific directives.